 In a small saucepan, mix the orange juice, honey, wine vinegar, sherry, soy sauce, and pepper.
-Bring the sauce to a boil and let cool for 10 minutes.
-Split the sauce, reserving one half for glazing and the other half as a serving sauce.
-Place the reserved sauce in the refrigerator until you are ready to serve, rewarming it in the saucepan or the microwave.
+Bring the sauce to a boil, remove from the heat, and let cool for 10 minutes.
+Divide the sauce in half, reserving one half for glazing and the other half for serving.
+Place the reserved sauce in the refrigerator until you are ready to serve.

 Place the duck in the smoker.
-Brush the duck with the sauce to glaze it every 30 minutes. and smoke for about 3 to 3 1/2 hours or until the internal temperature reaches 170 F/77 C.
+Brush the duck with the sauce to glaze it every 30 minutes. and smoke for 3 to 3 1/2 hours or until the internal temperature reaches 170 F.

 Remove the duck from the smoker and let it rest for 10 minutes.

-Serve with the reserved sauce, Chinese pancakes, green onion, and strips of cucumber.
+Serve the duck with the sauce, Chinese pancakes, green onion, strips of cucumber, and orange slices.

-- Even with reducing some of the fat with the boiling water, you will have a lot of drippings during smoking.
-Be sure you have a drip pan under the duck and check it when you baste the duck to ensure it doesn't overflow.
+Even with reducing some of the fat with boiling water, you will have a lot of drippings during smoking.
+Be sure to place a drip pan under the duck and check it when you baste the duck to ensure it doesn't overflow.

 Which Wood Should I Use in the Smoker?